Marine Parkway–Gil Hodges Memorial Bridge

 The Marine Parkway-Gil Hodges Memorial Bridge (originally and often referred to as the Marine Parkway Bridge) is a vertical-lift bridge in New York City, New York, that crosses Rockaway Inlet.
-The bridge, which opened on July 3, 1937, connects the Rockaway Peninsula in Queens, with Flatbush Avenue to Floyd Bennett Field, Belt Parkway, and the Marine Park neighborhood in Brooklyn.
+The bridge, which opened on July 3, 1937, connects the Rockaway Peninsula in Queens, with Flatbush Avenue, in turn providing access to Floyd Bennett Field, Belt Parkway, and the Marine Park neighborhood in Brooklyn.
 The bridge is designated as New York State Route 901B, an unsigned reference route.

-The center span is 540 ft long and is normally 55 ft above the water but can be lifted to a height of 150 ft above water level.
+The center span is 540 ft long and is normally 55 ft above the water, although it can be raised to a height of 150 ft above water level.
 With its distinctive twin towers (which house the vertical-lift machinery), the bridge has become an iconic landmark and symbol of the Rockaways.

 The bridge is owned by the City of New York and operated by the MTA Bridges and Tunnels, an affiliate agency of the Metropolitan Transportation Authority.
 The operation of this bridge includes the maintenance of the Marine Parkway from the toll plaza to Jacob Riis Park.
 Though a city-owned and operated bridge, it connects Floyd Bennett Field and Jacob Riis Park, which are both part of the National Park System's Gateway National Recreation Area.